-Because these processes are so complex, you need a Certified Specialist at your side.
+Because these processes are so complex, you need a qualified legal professional at your side.
 Cincinnati attorney Mark L. Newman takes care of all sorts of Ohio workers’ compensation cases.
 He’s here to help yours, too.
 He has offered experience, advice, and advocacy since 1989, so you know you’re getting the best of the best.
 In this post, he will inform you of what NOT to say to a workers’ comp doctor during an IME.

 What is an IME for Workers’ Comp?

 Independent medical exams are standard practice in workers’ compensation cases involving injuries.
 These exams are conducted by qualified physicians after the employer of the injured worker requests the exam.
 The IME intends to determine whether your injury happened while performing your work duties, whether you need certain medical treatments, if or when you should return to work, and whether your injury will result in permanent disability.
 In some cases, injured employees must go to more than one IME.
 Essentially, the IME exists as a way for your employer or the Ohio BWC to assess the soundness of your claim, and then to respond to the claim and hopefully challenge it.